Dealing with Official Dutch Letters sent to your dutch company address

 Then another letter arrives and even though you don’t know the word “Dwangbevel in naam van de Koning“, just the change in formatting is enough to tell you the letter is urgent.

 Now, your anxiety level really starts to climb.

 Does this sound familiar?

-At Dutch Business Incorporation we have had clients that honestly believed that they wouldn’t have any official transactions for the first year and failed to do any of the mandatory filings.
+We have had clients that believed that they wouldn’t have any official transactions for the first year and failed to do any of the mandatory filings.
 These were costly mistakes.

 Of course, things didn’t have to reach such critical levels.
-They could have promptly taken matters into their own hands and we have had clients who have tried but this is how that scenario usually played out.
-We will use one person’s experience with the tax authority for an example.
+They could have promptly taken matters into their own hands.

 No, they are all written in Dutch.

-The majority of them send their emails and offical letters in Dutch.
+The majority of them send their emails and official letters in Dutch.